tadaszelvys/server-library/doc/component/jwt_access_token_manager.md

 ## Encryption And Resource Servers

 This library is designed to allow multiple resource servers to receive access tokens, but this feature is not yet completely supported.
+When resource servers need to know if the access token is still valid, they must use the introspection endpoint.

 More details will be added when this feature will be implemented.